Wolfi Overview

 Getting started with Wolfi, the Linux undistro for secure container images

 Wolfi is a community Linux undistro designed for the container and cloud-native era.
-Chainguard started the Wolfi project to enable building Chainguard Images, our collection of curated distroless images that meet the requirements of a secure software supply chain.
+Chainguard started the Wolfi project to build Chainguard Images, our collection of curated distroless images that meet the requirements of a secure software supply chain.
 This required a Linux distribution with components at the appropriate granularity and with support for glibc.

 Building our own undistro also allows us to ensure packages have full provenance and metadata for supporting modern supply-chain security needs.